matthias-reis/aithir.de/_content/hermetics/04-activities.md

 ---
-name: What Can You Do With You Hermetic Power?
+name: What Can You Do With Your Hermetic Power?
 year: 2022
 week: 24
 day: 4